awesomeWM/awesome/docs/03-declarative-layout.md

 The `naughty.layout.box` allows to provide custom widgets to use within the notifications.

+The `awful.wallpaper` provides a non-intereactive "backgroud" for one or more `screen`.
+While it uses normal widget, it will not automatically be repainted if they change.
+It will also not provide any mouse events.

 Finally, the `awful.titlebar`, while not technically a real `wibox`, acts exactly the same way and allows to attach widgets on each side of clients.